 - The RAN may support exposing the above data rate information via SMF/PCF/NEF.

 - AF may request to be notified when the delay difference between two QoS Flows exceeds a threshold.
 The delay measurement for individual QoS Flows is based on QoS monitoring in clause 5.33.3 of TS 23.501 [2].

+- The AF may provide the Alternative QoS parameter set requirements and Averaging Window to the NEF/PCF for the GBR QoS Flow.

 - Round trip delay for multiple QoS flows of the XR service (e.g. the UL and DL are separated into two flows) can be obtained and exposed by the PSA UPF via the exposure path defined in clause 6.4 of TS 23.548 [61] or via SMF/PCF/NEF.